jake-abed/portfolio-blog/src/pages/blogs/gettin-ziggy.md

    details that I have yet to broach in development.
 Audio streaming, efficiently storing and converting large audio files, and payments for users.
    It's scary to know all the work that can go into a project and then dive in.
-   Sometimes it better to be stupid and naive.
+   Sometimes it is better to be stupid and just do it ;)